Dagm27/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-project on nested loops part 2 this file is mandatory in all alx projects
+This file is mandatory in all alx projects projects about functions nested loops